gyorilab/adeft/README.md

-# Deft
+# Deft Disambiguator (DD)
-Utility for disambiguating abbreviations in biological texts
+Utility for disambiguating acronyms and abbreviations in biological texts